Bicycle Repair Stations

 Adjusting the resistance arm on V-brakes

-Tightening accessories mounted to your bike using Phillips hardware: light
+Tightening accessories mounted to your bike using Phillips hardware: light brackets, bells, etc.

 Tire Levers